Max-OSSoftware/Max-OSSoftware/README.md

 ### Hi, I'm Max 👋

-I'm a seasoned JavaScript developer with deep expertise in React and HTML.
+I'm a seasoned JavaScript developer with deep expertise in React and HTML, and I also specialize in security testing and pentesting.
 Over the years, I've worked on various private projects, primarily dealing with legacy systems.
-Lately, I've transitioned to open-source development, focusing on todays modern technologies and trends.
+Recently, I've transitioned to open-source development, focusing on today’s modern technologies and trends.

-My current focus is on creating javascript testing libraries, various web templates, boilerplates, and react component libraries.
-I often clone, modify, and improve existing open-source projects or build some of my own from scratch.
-I'm also actively integrating AI into some of my projects and continuously learning the latest development and AI frameworks.
+Currently, I’m focused on creating JavaScript testing libraries, web templates, boilerplates, and React component libraries.
+I often clone, modify, and enhance existing open-source projects, or build my own from scratch.
+I'm also integrating AI into some of my projects and continuously expanding my knowledge of the latest development and AI frameworks.

-As I continue to grow and contribute, I'm open to sponsorships and donations to support my work in pushing the boundaries of today's technology.
+As I continue to grow and contribute, I’m open to sponsorships and donations to support my work in pushing the boundaries of technology.